chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary/sharp-immersed-boundary.rst

     .. warning::
 	    If ``contact search radius factor`` :math:`\leq 1`, an error is thrown.

 	* The ``enable lubrication force`` parameter enables or disables the use of lubrication forces.
-This parameter must be set to ``false`` when using non-newtonian fluid.
+This parameter must be set to ``false`` when using a non-newtonian fluid rheology.

     * The ``use explicit contact impulsion`` parameter enables or disables the use of explicit contact impulsion evaluation in the resolution of the coupling of the particle.
 When it is set to true, this parameter results in the code only performing the DEM calculation once per CFD time step.